 2.) back to the UK Government through taxation

 The result, then, is that the total amount of pounds circulating in the UK domestic economy is shrinking and the UK Government would be forcing the UK domestic private sector to run a deficit in order to prop up the economy.
 What this means, is that the domestic private sector must rely on bank credit to continue spending, which will result in the increasing indebtedness of the domestic private sector.
 When the UK domestic private sector can no longer take on more private debt, consumers will reduce their spending.
 When this occurs, businesses will begin losing income.
 As businesses lose income, they will lay off workers, unemployment will rise and a recession will occur.
-When the unemployed seek assistance from welfare and unemployment insurance because few jobs are available, the federal budget surplus will automatically become a federal budget deficit.<p>
+When the unemployed seek assistance from welfare and unemployment insurance because few jobs are available, the budget surplus will automatically become a budget deficit.

 In very simple terms, the reality is that the government’s deficit is not the UK private sector’s deficit and a budget surplus is not the UK private sector’s surplus.
 Since there exists a current account deficit, then at all times, to ensure persistent full employment and a stable economy, the UK Government must run budget deficits targeted at full employment.
-Expanding budget deficits are necessary up to the point of full employment, which is the point of maximum production capability; a condition we call “macroeconomic efficiency”.<p>
+Expanding budget deficits are necessary up to the point of full employment, which is the point of maximum production capability; a condition we call “macroeconomic efficiency”.

 Now that you know the reality, here’s what I’d like all those who doubt what I’ve said to do: Just assume for a moment that I’m right and read the rest of the article.
 If you do so, then the article should become a mountain of ridiculous stupid and madness.
 Try it.